jonschlinkert/utils/README.md

 ### Adding utils

-Pull requests are always welcome, whether it's for fixing typos, improving docs, or anything else.
+> Pull requests are always welcome, whether it's for fixing typos, improving docs, or anything else.

-**Adding utils**

 If you want to do a PR to add a util, please read the following first: